 Ask Clem "Clemmie" Cox about Mitchell and you'll get a different perspective.
 "She was a mean woman," he said with a shiver.

 Today's fire station, just east of Solemint Junction, sits on land once owned by Remi Nadeau.
 He ran a nature farm that included deer and buffalo.
 "I used to wonder how he made a living with that farm," Sathre said.
-Of course, Nadeau didn't need to make a living at it; he was one of the most successful entrepreneurs in Los Angeles of the 1880s, having built a fortune as a teamster (running teams of horses that carted supplies up and down Alta California's mining routes).
+(Editor's note: "Our" Remi Nadeau was the grandson of the famous L.A. freighter of the same name.)

 Sathre remembers Nadeau as a handsome, older man, slightly heavyset.
 He had a hernia and was constantly in pain.
 He was always nice to Sathre and to the neighbor kids; in 1931 he had a picnic and invited all of the Sand Canyon kids to his ranch.
 "Oh God, it was a treat!"
 Sathre sighed.
 It was her first taste of soda pop, something for which she will always remember Nadeau with fondness.